 The surname McTuire was first found in Dumfriesshire (Gaelic: Siorrachd Dhùn Phris), a Southern area, bordering on England that today forms part of the Dumfries and Galloway Council Area, where they held a family seat on the English/Scottish border.

 After the Norman Conquest of England many of Duke William's rebellious Barons moved north.
 The border became a convenient but turbulent no-man's land where the persecuted took haven.
 In the 16th century they became known as the 'unruly clans'.

 A Galwegian surname, in Gaelic MocTuirc means 'son of Tore, ' from tore, a boar.

 The first record of the name was John Makturk in Mekle Ariewland in the barony of Mochrum, in record in 1538.
 Almost one hundred years later, Bessie Makturck was married in "Edinbergh" in 1621 and few years later, John Makterke, servitor of George Stewart of Robertoun was listed in 1624.

 Captain MacTurk is a fictional character in Sir Walter Scott's 19th century novel Saint Ronan's Well published in 1823 and Mr. MacTurk appears in the novel Shirley, by Charlotte Bronte.

 Early History of the McTuire family

-Another 138 words (10 lines of text) covering the years 167 and 1672 are included under the topic Early McTuire History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our McTuire research.
+Another 86 words (6 lines of text) covering the years 1674, 1684 and 1672 are included under the topic Early McTuire History in all our PDF Extended History products and printed products wherever possible.